realtinal db

 Relational DB vs Non Relational DB – Which One is Meant for You?

-Information is the prime asset which no business can do without.
+Information is the prime asset that no business can do without.
 To bring out more value from this paramount asset, you need to know which database is right for organizing your data in the best possible way.

 Relational DB vs Non relational DB

 A relational database is one where the data is arranged in tabular form.
 Thus, relational databases are structured.
-Data contained within these database types are said to have dependencies; that is, they have relationships with one another.
+Data contained within these database types is said to have dependencies; that is, they have relationships with one another.

-A non relational database on the other hand happens to be document oriented.
+A non relational database, on the other hand, happens to be document oriented.
 That is, data is organized more like a laundry list of information.
 Thus, in a non relational database document, you will find that data is organized in the form of a list.

 Relational Databases